izzymg/fantasy/README.md

 # ZThree
 ##### In need of rename

-Imageboard/BBS written in NodeJS with Koa and Sequelize
+Imageboard/BBS written in NodeJS with Koa and MySQLJS/MySQL

 Not currently safe for production